-- The committee undertook the annual review of its charter to ensure that the correct focus was being maintained by the committee in terms of its roles and responsibilities. - The annual work plan was reviewed to continue to align the plan with the committee's mandate, as guided by the Companies Act and King IV, with greater emphasis on ESG matters.

-The committee has considered the relevant laws and regulations applicable to the group's operations during the reporting period and its compliance with these.
-The grey listing of South Africa was considered and how it could affect the group as a global corporate entity.
+- The committee undertook the annual review of its charter to ensure that the correct focus was being maintained by the committee in terms of its roles and responsibilities. - The annual work plan was reviewed to continue to align the plan with the committee's mandate, as guided by the Companies Act and King IV, with ongoing emphasis on ESG matters. - The committee considered the relevant laws and regulations applicable to the group's operations during the reporting period and its compliance with these.
+The amendments to the Financial Intelligence Centre Act, 2001 ('FIC Act') specifically the amendment to Schedule 1 to the FIC Act which was amended with effect from 19 December 2022 to include high value dealers in the list of accountable institutions, was noted by the Committee, understanding that in respect of those items sold by Bell Equipment in the ordinary course of its business which have an individual value of R100 000 or more, would define Bell Equipment as a high value goods dealer and accordingly an accountable institution in terms of Schedule 1 to the FIC Act.
+The additional responsibilities on Bell Equipment including registering as an accountable institution, the appointment of a compliance officer, the compliance with record keeping and reporting obligations in terms of the FIC Act and identifying and vetting its customers were considered by the committee.